daniel-alao/COVID-19-Analysis/README.md

 5) Lastly, three different sheets were got and the "Merge" feature on Power Query editor was used to mrege the sheets, renaming the resulting sheet as "Consolidated",while loading and closing the Query editor.

 **Transformation data:**
-Analysis begun by ensurig that each column of the consolidated sheet is well formatted.
+Analysis begun by ensuring that each column of the consolidated sheet is well formatted.
-Afterward, relevant and needed columns were selected to create Pivot Tables of different variants, signifying the relationship of bpth top and bottom 5 countries with the highest confirmed,recovered and death cases of COVID-19.
+Afterward, relevant and needed columns were selected to create Pivot Tables of different variants, signifying the relationship of both top and bottom 5 countries with the highest confirmed,recovered and death cases of COVID-19.

-Charts of diveres types were then used using the "Analyze Pivot Table" feauture, to make up a new spreadsheet named "Dashboard".
+Charts of diverse types were then used using the "Analyze Pivot Table" feature, to make up a new spreadsheet named "Dashboard".

 ---